floragunncom/search-guard-docs/_content/_docs_signals/inputs_static.md

     ...
     "email": {
       ...
       "body": "Dear {{data.myconstants.admin_firstname}}.
-There are too many error in the system, see attached data", }
+There are too many errors in the system, see attached data" }
   }
 ]